 (a) Application process.
 The application process for subsidized child care benefits begins with a request for benefits and ends with an eligibility determination.
 Application approval is subject to available funding.
-Subsidized child care benefits must be synchronized with the client's food benefits or SoonerCare (Medicaid) benefits, per Oklahoma Administrative Code (OAC) 340:40-9-1(f).
+Subsidized child care benefits are synchronized with the applicant's food benefits or SoonerCare (Medicaid) benefits, per Oklahoma Administrative Code (OAC) 340:40-9-1(f).
 Child Welfare Services or Adult and Family Services (AFS) staff processes the application. • 1

 (A) an applicant initially applies for subsidized child care benefits.
 Refer to (c)(2) of this Section when an application is denied;

 (B) the client's subsidized child care benefits are closed for more than 30-calendar days;

 (C) the payee for the subsidized child care benefits changes; or • 2

 (D) the family income was not considered, per OAC 340:40-7-12(6), and one or more of the affected adopted children turns 6 years of age, unless the child can be added to an open income eligible case, per OAC 340:40-9-2(d). • 3

 (2) Who can apply.
 An applicant or the applicant's authorized representative may apply for subsidized child care benefits.
 When an authorized representative applies on an applicant's behalf, he or she must bring Form 08MP008E, Authorized Representative Request or a statement signed by the applicant giving the representative permission to act on the applicant's behalf, unless the applicant designated the person as the authorized representative on the signed application. • 4